 13. Contracts and Arrangements with Related Parties

-All transactions entered with related parties for the year under reviewwere in the ordinary course of business and on arms length basis.
+All transactions entered with related parties for the year under reviewwere in the ordinary course of business and on arm's length basis.
 Further there are nomaterial related party transactions during the year and thus a disclosure in FormAOC-2 interms of Section 134 of theAct is not required.

 14. Conservation of Energy TechnologyAbsorption Foreign ExchangeEarnings and Outgo

 15. Risk Management

 The Company has framed a risk management policy containing the elementsof various risks and implementation strategy to mitigate those risks.
 The risk managementframework is reviewed periodically by the Board.

 16. Corporate Social Responsibility

-During the year under review as part of its initiatives under CorporateSocial Responsibility (CSR) the Company has expanded its activities andparticipated in the projects in the areas of health hygiene medical and educationundertaken by various NGOs andTrusts.
+During the year under review as part of its initiatives under CorporateSocial Responsibility (CSR) the Company has expanded its activities and participated inthe projects in the areas of health medical and education undertaken by various NGOs andTrusts.
 These projects are in accordance with Schedule VII of the Companies Act 2013.

 17. Disclosure under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal)Act 2013

 18. Annual Evaluation by the Board

 19. Vigil Mechanism/Whistle Blower Policy

-The Company has established a Vigil Mechanism for Directors andemployees and the same has been communicated to the Directors and employees of the Companyand the same is also posted on the website ofthe Company.
+The Company has established a vigil mechanism for Directors andemployees and the same has been communicated to the Directors and employees of theCompany.
+The vigil mechanism policy/whistle blower policy is also posted on the website ofthe Company.